 -

-First and foremost, most enterprise software development projects usually represent wide-ranging development efforts that involve a number of experts.
-Each of these experts has their own coding habits and their own idea about the way code should look like.
-After a while, these often conflicting views and habits result in a coding mess that becomes difficult (if not completely impossible) to manage or straighten out.
-The quality of the code prevents newcomers from getting a handle on the project specifics within a reasonable space of time.
+First and foremost, most enterprise software development projects are, usually, wide-ranging development efforts that involve a number of experts, each having their own coding habits and their own idea about the way code should look like.
+After a while, their conflicting views and habits result in a mess that is hard (if impossible) to straighten out, and prevents newbies from getting a handle on the project specifics within a reasonable space of time.